 This is where the Photoshop Actions(s) can help a lot.
-If you google “photoshop actions” you will find a lot of ready made actions available, for example Graphic River is a great resource for purchasing photoshop actions (these are mostly for creative photo retouching like toning a photo).
-What I want to talk about is actions that speed up your workflow, the actions that you create for your specific editing needs.
+If you google “photoshop actions”.
+You will find a lot of ready made actions available.
+For example Graphic River is a great resource for purchasing photoshop actions.
+These are for creative photo retouching like toning a photo.
+What I want to talk about is actions that speed up your workflow.
+The actions that you create for your specific editing needs.
 Are you aware that you can record and create your own photoshop actions?
 And if used properly can save you tons of time.

 It is on a continuous loop, but you get the idea of how fast the action is.

-Below is a video I recorded of me creating this action, the video end with with me resetting the photo and then playing the action:
+Below is a video I recorded of me creating this action.
+The video ends with with me resetting the photo and then playing the action:

 Here is a breakdown of how to record and create a photoshop action: